Pairwise versus multiple network alignment: Methods

 {\bf Gene Ontology (GO) annotations.} For alignment quality measures (Section \ref{sec:quality}) that rely on GO annotations of proteins \citep{GOdata}, we use experimentally obtained GO annotations from the GO database from January 2016.

 {\bf Protein sequences.} When NA methods use protein sequence information to produce an alignment (Section \ref{sec:aligners}), we use BLAST protein sequence similarities as captured by E-values \citep{BLAST}.
-The sequence data were acquired from the NCBI website \citep{NCBI}.
+The sequence data were acquired from the NCBI website (https://www.ncbi.nlm.nih.gov/).